AsiyahAA/portfolio-challenge-two/README.md

 # portfolio-challenge-two
 ## Description
 ### Project purpose was to create a portfolio using advanced CSS skills.
 Using skills like flexbox properties, positioning, media queires, and animations, a portfolio website was to be created following mock portfolio example given in assignment instructions.
-Using skills learned (semantic tags and proper HMTL coding), and along with new skills learned (advanced CSS), portfolio website should be creative, engaging, and accessible to all.
+Using skills learned (semantic tags and proper HMTL coding), and along with new skills learned (advanced CSS), the portfolio website should be creative, engaging, and accessible to all.
 ## User
 ### User should be able to see/hear a functioning website with clear headers and subheaders, navigation links that work and have a hover effect, a backgorund avatar with a subtitle and a description, background images for work projects with a hover effect, work sections when selected or hovered over get bigger in size, an About Me section, a Work section, and a Contact Me section-and section contents-with a clear and organized layout.
 Content should adapt to screen size and content should rearrange itself once screen gets smaller or bigger.
 ## Technologies